kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

     // Conditions contain information about the eviction request.
 	//
-	// Eviction request specific conditions are: Evicted or Canceled.
+	// Eviction request specific conditions are: Evicted or Canceled (managed by Kubernetes),
 	//
 	// - Canceled means that the eviction request is no longer being processed by any eviction
 	//   interceptor because the eviction request has been canceled.